stadium-software/message-box/README.md

 # Message Box

 The built-in Stadium Message Box action supports the display of simple text and provides a set number of button pairs.
 Sometimes we may want to provide more options for our users.
-This can be achieved by creating a custom message box using a [popup](https://github.com/stadium-software/popups) or by using this module.

 ![](images/ModuleExperience.gif)